Commitment + Clinical Leadership = Better Outcomes

 These vitamins and minerals are a few great health benefits of eating watermelon.

-How to Add Watermelon into Your Diet
+How to Add Watermelon to Your Diet

 Although many people consume watermelon cut up in slices as a summer snack, there are a variety of ways to incorporate watermelon into your meals.

-• Smoothies or juice – Add watermelon to your smoothie or fresh juice to consume extra nutrients.
+- Smoothies or juice – Add watermelon to your smoothie or fresh juice to consume extra nutrients.

-• Salad – Watermelon makes a great addition to a salad.
+- Salad – Watermelon makes a great addition to a salad.
 Try it in a green salad with mint, feta cheese, and nuts.
 Or make a fruit salad with watermelon and your favorite fruits!

-• Skewers – Add watermelon to your favorite skewers, such as chicken, steak, or veggies, and grill them.
+- Skewers – Add watermelon to your favorite skewers, such as chicken, steak, or veggies, and grill them.

-• Popsicles – Blend watermelon with your favorite fruit and liquid (water, coconut milk, etc.) and pour into a popsicle mold to freeze.
+- Popsicles – Blend watermelon with your favorite fruit and liquid (water, coconut milk, etc.) and pour into a popsicle mold to freeze.

-Try one of these ideas to for your next meal and see how watermelon can benefit your health.
+Try one of these ideas for your next meal and see how watermelon can benefit your health.

 Saber Healthcare is an organization dedicated to providing consultant services to long term care providers.
 This article is for informational purposes and is not meant to be seen as professional advice.
 Please consult with a medical expert before relying on the information provided.